uyuni-project/uyuni-rfc/accepted/00000-auto-generate-bootstrap-repositories.md

 ### User Notifications

 As this now run in background we should add notifications for the users.
-The following are usefull:
+The following are useful:

 1. On Error: when regeneration of a bootstrap repository failed.
 2. On Success: when a regeneration successfully finished.